kid1412621/dotfiles/README.md

 ```

 > [!NOTE]
-> 1. The install script only supports package manager: brew, dnf and apt.
+> 1. The install script only supports package manager: `brew`, `dnf` and `apt`.
 And make sure the user got install permission.
 > 2. Replace `.ssh/config` with your own settings.

 ## Todo